vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 ### First Person

-VRM defines first-person view settings for VR
+VRM defines first-person view settings for VR. lookAt.offsetFromHeadBone can be used as a reference position for the HMD.

 #### MeshAnnotation